Engee documentation

 end;

-Let's consider the structural scheme of the model in more detail:
+Let's take a closer look at the structural scheme of the model:

-• Waveform Rectungular: a probing signal source that generates a sequence of rectangular pulses;
+• Waveform Rectangular: A probe signal source that generates a sequence of rectangular pulses;

-• Transmitter: amplifier of the generated rectangular pulse;
+• Transmitter: an amplifier of the generated rectangular pulse;

-• Narrowband TX Array: a transmitting antenna element (or antenna array) forming a directional pattern;
+• Narrowband TX Array: transmitting antenna element (or antenna array) forming a directional pattern;

-The platform subsystem models the movement of the radar as well as the target.
-Radar and target positions and velocities are used by the Free Space block to model propagation and the Range Angle block to calculate signal incidence angles at the target location.
+The subsystem of the platform simulates the movement of the radar, as well as targets.
+The positions and speeds of the radar and targets are used by the Free Space block to simulate propagation and by the Range Angle block to calculate the angles of incidence of the signal at the target location.

-• Radar Platform: used for modelling radar motion.
+• Radar Platform: Used to simulate radar movement.
 The radar is mounted on a stationary platform located at the origin.
-Target Platform: Used to simulate target motion.

 • Range Angle: Used to simulate target movement.